Principles underlying financial-statement reporting and notes

-For the purpose of drawing up the consolidated financial statements, balance sheets of Group companies denomi- nated in a foreign currency are translated into Swiss francs at the year-end exchange rate.
-Average exchange rates for the reporting period are applied for the translation of income statement captions as well as those in the statements of other comprehensive income and of cash flows.
-Foreign currency translation differences resulting from exchange rate movements between the beginning and the end of the year and the difference in annual results at average and closing exchange rates are recognised in other comprehensive income.
+For the purpose of drawing up the consolidated financial statements, balance sheets of Group companies denominated in a foreign currency are translated in Swiss francs at the year-end exchange rate.
+Average exchange rates for the reporting period are applied for the translation of income-statement captions as well as those in the statements of other comprehensive income and of cash flows.
+Foreign-currency translation differences resulting from exchange rate movements between the beginning and end of the year and the difference in annual results at average and closing exchange rates are recognised in other comprehensive income.

-All balance-sheet items (excluding shareholders’ equity) are translated into the Group reporting currency at the rate of exchange prevailing as of the balance-sheet date.
+All balance-sheet captions (excluding shareholders’ equity) are translated into the Group reporting currency at the rate of exchange prevailing as of the balance-sheet date.
 The individual items in the income statement are translated at average rates for the period.
-Foreign-currency differences arising from the translation of financial statements expressed in foreign currencies are offset against shareholders’ equity (income reserves) without impacting operating results.
+Foreign-currency translation differences arising from the translation of financial statements expressed in foreign currencies are dealt within shareholders’ equity without impacting income.